oliversabler/face-mask-detection/README.md

 ### Todo

-1. Extract images and annotations
-2. Loop through images and use annotations to mark what face uses mask or not
-3. Train model
+1. Breakout functionality to separate files
+2. Optimize training
+3. Visualize some more
-4. ???
+4. Refac
-5. Something